 When finished, close the Join dialog box.

-Spatial data can be used to create maps or other chart types in Tableau.
 For more information on building different chart types, see Build Charts and Analyze Data.

 SQL Server error: Geometry is incompatible with geography